erykksc/chatreply/README.md

   -s string
         Separator between message and emoji (default ":")
   -skip-replies
-        Don't wait for replies, just send the messages -v    Sets logging level to Debug
+        Do not wait for replies, just send the messages -v    Sets logging level to Debug
 ```